How the coronavirus is upending American politics

 Rep. Cedric Richmond, a Louisiana congressman and one of Biden’s campaign co-chairs, said the former vice president has “started the process of looking at people seriously.”

-Biden will make his second attempt at a virtual town hall, this time with his wife, Jill, late Monday.
+Biden late Monday made his second attempt at a virtual town hall, this time with his wife, Jill.
 The first effort Friday was marred by technical difficulties, a testament to the new landscape for the candidate and his aides as they try to balance what amounts to a national shut-in with the demands of an ongoing campaign.

 The coming weeks will present additional uncertainties.
 After Tuesday, the campaign had been set to shift to Georgia next week, but officials there have already postponed their Democratic primary until May 19.
 That means voting isn’t scheduled again anywhere until March 29 in Puerto Rico — and island officials are also seeking a delay.

-Note: This story has been corrected to show that Common Cause is seeking to move the New York primary to June 23, not June 3.